tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 thumbnail: "/img/og_sal_cikm2018.png"
 ---

-In recent months, we spent a lot of time and effort to design and implement a well-functioning **open-source collaborativce search system** called `SearchX`.
+In recent months, we spent a lot of time and effort to design and implement a well-functioning **open-source collaborative search system** called `SearchX`.
 I wrote about it [here](https://chauff.github.io/2018-07-21-collaborative-search/).
 Having done all the implementation work, now is the time to reap the benefits of the work, i.e. run experiments with our new and shiny research tool.

 Enter *Search as Learning*.